CasianaFusu/ComputerPoetry/README.md

 ```
 Upload the data set and the files for rhymes in the current file system.
 We recommand to upload them in /content, in order to not be forced to change any path in the code.

-Next step is to import and run all the functions using the notebook.
+Next step is to import and run all the functions from computer_poetry.py to the notebook.
 Keep in mind that it's very important to run all the functions before trying to use them.

 ## Contribution